arduino/docs-content/content/software/ide-v2/tutorials/getting-started/02.ide-v2-uploading-a-sketch/ide-v2-uploading-a-sketch.md

 Congratulations, you have now uploaded a sketch to your Arduino board!

-*** NOTE: If you are having any issues with uploading with the IDE, please have a look at our support page [here](https://support.arduino.cc/hc/en-us/articles/9207690465436-IDE-Support) ***
+*** NOTE: If you are having any issues uploading a sketch, please have a look at our support page [here](https://support.arduino.cc/hc/en-us/articles/9207690465436-IDE-Support) ***

 ### Please Read (Only Linux Users)